 So, when we make the out-breath longer than the inbreath we are supporting the parasympathetic system to do its job of calming us, helping us relax and re-achieve a sense of peace and ease.
 If we keep going with this breath pattern when we are in a state of anxiety or panic, the breath can really help to settle the nervous system down again.
 I would practice the recommended cycle for a few rounds, then give yourself a break to return to your current “given” breathing pattern, then resume the 4/6 cycle again.
 This way of practicing, by moving between the exercise and whatever your currently normal breathing is, may help you reduce the potential stress of “trying to de-stress”.
 This cycle allows you to check in with how your anxiety is currently doing and then resume the helping strategy.
 Don’t expect quick success, just keep practicing.
 By doing so you are training your body to regain its capacity to calm itself.

 The biggest challenge to such a practice is to get to square one: meaning, it’s hard in the middle of panic or anxiety to remember there is something you can do and then to engage the strategy.
 Panic tends to be overwhelming by the nature of the beast.
 It helps if someone else (a partner or friend) can remind you there are things you can do to intervene with the nasty experience.
-Other strategies that are commonly recommended, are: Standing up and sensing your feet on the floor, walking around, attending to a sense of grounding; walking slowly; drinking cold water; breathing into a paper bag…
+Other strategies that are commonly recommended, are: Standing up and sensing your feet on the floor, walking around, attending to a sense of grounding; walking slowly; drinking cold water; breathing into a brown paper bag…

 Good luck and keep practicing!